ashwinrayaprolu1984/jermit/docs/protocols.md

 specify streaming behavior, so Ymodem/G is only good when using 'sb' on a remote machine to download to one's local machine.)

+Ymodem's philosophy statement might be: "get multiple files transferred, with correct file time and size".
+Like Xmodem, it lacked consideration for speed, additional file metadata (e.g. owner, permissions), or out-of-band signalling.

 Kermit
 ------